giorgiop/giorgiop.github.io/publications.md

 *<small>
 <a name='footnote'></a> Somehow Google Scholar is blind to citations to this paper. <br>
 Here a manually compiled list.
-Please let me know if you are aware of others. <br>
+Please let me know if you are aware of any others. <br>
 - [From Group to Individual Labels using Deep Features](http://www.datalab.uci.edu/papers/kdd2015_dimitris.pdf), KDD 2015 <br>
 - [Who Supported Obama in 2012?
 Ecological Inference through Distribution Regression](http://sethrf.com/files/ecological.pdf), KDD 2015 <br>
 - [Distributed Traffic Flow Prediction with Label Proportions](http://ceur-ws.org/Vol-1392/paper-05.pdf), MUD2 2015 <br>